 Cabotegravir is an integrase inhibitor and rilipivirine is an NNRTI, and long acting intramuscular injections are given concurrently, rather than in the same formulation.
 Rilpivirine LA requires cold-chain storage.

-Although approval was largely based on results from three phase 3 studies using monthly injections, the EMA decision includes the option to use either monthly or two-monthly dosing schedules.
+Although approval was largely based on results from three phase 3 studies using monthly injections, the EMA decision includes the option to use either monthly or two-monthly dosing schedules, although the two-monthly injections use a higher dose.
 A lead-in phase using oral versions of both drugs is also required.

 This full approval comes two-months after the EMA issued a positive opinion on this new combination, although the original application was submitted in July 2019.